ralouphie/pointr/readme.md

 # fronted by a CDN that provides its own header for the client IP address.
 # For example, Akamai provides a "True-Client-IP" header.
 ipHeader: True-Client-IP

+# How long to cache images.
+This will set the cache control header for the CDN.
+# Set for 30 days (2592000 seconds).
+cacheSeconds: 2592000

 # Recommended.
 The rate limiter to use.
 # The rate limiter should have a type (key) to a set of options.